John K. Hall: Career

 Hall began his professional career as a marine geophysicist at the Woods Hole Oceanographic Institution (WHOI) before moving to Israel in 1970.
 He became the first marine geophysicist at the Geological Survey of Israel (GSI), where he established the Israel National Bathymetric Survey.

 Throughout his career, He was involved in the compilation of bathymetric data for various international projects, including the International Bathymetric Chart of the Mediterranean (IBCM) and the General Bathymetric Chart of the Oceans, where he contributed to the Mediterranean Sea bathymetry.

 He also collaborate with University of Haifa and the University of New Hampshire's Center for Coastal and Ocean Mapping (UNH-CCOM), to furthered advancements in marine geophysics and geoinformatics.

 He co-founded the Neev Center for Geoinformatics at the Hebrew University of Jerusalem (HUJI) in 2011.
 Hall also developed the first digital terrain model for Israel.

 Hovercraft R/H Sabvabaa

 Hall is also the owner of the research hovercraft R/H Sabvabaa, which he funded and designed the construction of in 2007 with Yngve Kristoffersen of Norway’s Bergen University.
 In recent years, the hovercraft has been involved in Antarctic research, where it continues to support scientific exploration of remote ice-covered marine environments.

+Personal life

+He is married to Israeli engineer anfd scientist Chava Fischler.
+They moved to Israel in 1970 after Hall completed his Ph.D.
+Fischler received her M.Sc. in physics from Hebrew University, and a Ph.D. from the University of Delaware in 1966.

+Hall's grandfather was the head of the American Chicle Company.
+An inheritance allowed Hall to privately purchase a swath sonar device and a hovercraft, both of which he has utilized in his research.